you steal from one author, it's plagiarism; if you steal from many, it's

 By Doré Ripley, ©2004-12

-After the death of her husband, de Pizan began writing as a form of therapy: "It is very difficult to keep one's pain bottled up….Fortune could not hurt me so deeply to keep me from having the company of the poets' muses.
+After the death of her husband, Christine began writing as a form of therapy: "It is very difficult to keep one's pain bottled up….Fortune could not hurt me so deeply to keep me from having the company of the poets' muses.
 [T]hey induced me to write tearful complaints in rhyme, to lament my dead beloved husband" (Christine's Vision 192).
-De Pizan's lyrical rehabilitation led to the invention of a new style of poetry, a genre lamenting widowhood (Blumenfeld-Kosinski 5).
-In the decade following her husband's death and before the publication of any of her texts, some believe de Pizan "worked as a copyist, or perhaps a corrector in a workshop where manuscripts were being prepared for the expanding book trade" (Willard Writings xi)..
+Chrisine's lyrical rehabilitation led to the invention of a new style of poetry, a genre lamenting widowhood and loss (Blumenfeld-Kosinski 5).
+It seems one way to deal with her loss and her circumstances was in keeping busy through working and writing.
+In the decade following her husband's death and before the publication of any of her texts, some believe Christine "worked as a copyist, or perhaps a corrector in a workshop where manuscripts were being prepared for the expanding book trade" (Willard Writings xi).
 Even though job opportunities for women steadily declined during the fourteenth century (McWebb 8), illumination and transcription were two of the "few professional opportunities open to women" (Willard Writings xi) due to the booming book business (Thomas 11)..
-Drawing and writing were familiar vocations to de Pizan, and she describes them in her work, The Biography of Charles V, saying the king's outstanding books, were "very well written and richly decorated, for always the best scribes who could be found were engaged to him" (240).
+Drawing and writing were familiar vocations to Christine, and she describes both in her work, The Biography of Charles V, saying the king's outstanding books, were "very well written and richly decorated, for always the best scribes who could be found were engaged to him" (240).

 Fig. 1.
 Cité des Dames Workshop.
 Reason, Rectitude and Justice appear to Christine; Reason helps Christine build the City.
 1407-1408.
 "Presented to John, Duke of Berry, dated 1407/1408" (Richards xliv).
 Cité des Dames Workshop, ca. 1405: Housed at Paris, Bibl.
 Nat., fr.
 607 fol.
 2" (Meiss Plate 36).
 Image obtained: Disse, Dorothy.
 Other Women's Voices.
 16 May 2004. <http://www.bnf.fr/loc/bnf030.jpg>

-After Christine de Pizan's rise as a writer, she became "one of the first vernacular authors who supervised the copying and illuminating of her own books" (Richards xxi) (endnote 1).
-Sandra Hindman studied five copies of the illustration entitled, Reason, Rectitude and Justice appear to Christine; Reason helps Christine build the City, and concludes, "Christine surely supervised the production of these miniatures, instructing her miniaturists either verbally or with written guides that are now lost" (470) (see figs. 1-5, Index of Selected Illustrations)(endnote 2).
-But how could de Pizan, a woman concerned about her moral reputation, manage to supervise her works in the male dominated workshops?
+After Christine de Pizan's rise as a writer she set out to produce her own works, and became "one of the first vernacular authors who supervised the copying and illuminating of her own books" (Richards xxi) (endnote 1).
+Sandra Hindman in "With Ink and Mortar: Christine de Pizan's Cité des dames (an Art Essay)" studied five copies of the illustration entitled, Reason, Rectitude and Justice appear to Christine; Reason helps Christine build the City, and concludes, "Christine surely supervised the production of these miniatures, instructing her miniaturists either verbally or with written guides that are now lost" (470) (see figs. 1-5, Index of Selected Illustrations)(endnote 2).
+But how could Christine, a woman concerned about her moral reputation, manage to supervise her works in the male dominated workshops?
+The answer to that question may never be fully answered.

 Fig. 2.
 Cité des Dames Workshop.
 Reason, Rectitude and Justice appear to de Pizan; Reason helps de Pizan build the City.
 1407-1410.
 "Executed between November 1407 and 1410" (Richards xliv).
 "Cité des Dames Workshop, ca. 1406: Paris, Bibl.
 Nat., fr.
 1179, fol.
 3" (Meiss Plate 35).
 Image obtained: (Meiss Plate 35).

 All five diptych-style Reason, Rectitude and Justice illustrations were published in different copies of The Book of the City of Ladies.
-They represent the moment the Three Virtues appear to de Pizan in her study and are always pictured on the left, while de Pizan is always pictured on the right building the wall of the City of Ladies.
+They represent the moment the Three Virtues appear to Christine in her study and are always pictured on the left, while Christine is always pictured on the right, building the wall of the City of Ladies.
 Yet, each of the five illustrations are slightly different.
-The architecture of de Pizan's study varies, a fluctuating number of books are drawn on de Pizan's desk, and the body postions and clothing of the Three Virtues differs.
-But Christine de Pizan's likeness appears consistent throughout: the way she applies mortar while holding up her skirts and the way she holds open the book in front of her.
-Although agreeing with Hindman's assumption that the works were supervised by de Pizan because they are similir, the supposition that de Pizan left written narrative guides seems unlikely.
+The architecture of de Pizan's study varies; a fluctuating number of books are drawn on de Pizan's desk, and the body postions and clothing of the Three Virtues differs.
+But Christine's likeness appears consistent throughout: the way she applies mortar while holding up her skirts and the way she holds open the book in front of her.
+Although agreeing with Hindman's assumption that the works were supervised by Christine because they are similiar, the supposition that Christine left written narrative guides seems unlikely and sketches would not do justice to the colors of the works or forsee the liberties a talented artist might take.
+In order to get them as consistent as possible, a supervising artist would be needed and who better to supervise her own work then Christine herself.

 Fig. 3.
 Cité des Dames Workshop.
 Reason, Rectitude and Justice appear to Christine; Reason helps Christine build the City.
 Prior to 1410.
 "Came from the library of the dukes of Burgundy and was probably copied for John the Fearless and his wife prior to 1410" (Richards xliv).
 "Cité des Dames Workshop, ca. 1405: Brussels, Bibl.
 Royale.
 Ms. 9393, fol.
 3" (Meiss Plate 37).
 Image obtained: (Meiss Plate 37).

-Since de Pizan mentions Anastasia in The Book of the City of Ladies completed in 1405, it seems unlikely Anastasia illustrated it.
-She must have illuminated some of de Pizan's earlier texts .
-Perhaps Anastasia was the so-called Epître master, the illustrator of both de Pizan's finest examples of manuscript art, The Letter from Othea, "dated around 1400" (Richards xxiv), and The Book of Fortune's Transformation finished in 1403 (Richards xxiii).
-The so-named Epître master worked just for Christine de Pizan from approximately 1403 until around 1412 (Thomas Plate 18) when Christine's works jumped in quality , from the graisaile sketches to illuminated vellum, "augment[ing] the beauty of a manuscript, [and]also dr[iving] up its price" (Buettner, Profane 76).
-The exclusive arrangement between de Pizan and the Epîtremaster indicates a close working relationship, a relationship society would accept between two women, but not between a man and woman.
+Since Christine mentions Anastasia in The Book of the City of Ladies completed in 1405, but does not say she was one of the artists employed in illustrating the work, it seems unlikely Anastasia set brush to paper in that book.
+She must have illuminated some of Christine's earlier texts as evidence of her "experience" with Anastasia.
+Perhaps Anastasia was the so-called Epître master, the illustrator of both Christine's finest examples of manuscript art, The Letter from Othea, "dated around 1400" (Richards xxiv), and The Book of Fortune's Transformation finished in 1403 (Richards xxiii).
+The so-named Epître master worked exclusively for Christine from approximately 1403 (Thomas Plate 18) when Christine's works jumped in quality, from the graisaile sketches to illuminated vellum, "augment[ing] the beauty of a manuscript, [and]also dr[iving] up its price" (Buettner, Profane 76) to approximately 1412 (Thoms Plate 18).
+The exclusive arrangement between Christine and the Epître master indicates a close working relationship, a relationship society would accept between two women, but not between a man and woman.

 Fig. 4.
 Cité des Dames Workshop.
 Reason, Rectitude and Justice appear to Christine; Reason helps Christine build the City.
 1410-1415.
 "Dated between 1410 and 1415, belonged to Isabella of Bavaria" (Richards xliv).
 "Cité des Dames Workshop, ca. 1410" (Meiss Plate 38).
 Image housed and obtained: British Library.
 "Harley 4431."
 Images Online.
 20 April 2004. <http://ibs001.colo.firstnet.net.uk/britishlibrary/controller/ textsearch?text=Christine&idx=1&start=23>.

 This begs the question, who was the early Epître master?
-Could it be the Anastasia described in de Pizan's 1405 work, The Book of the City of Ladies?
+Could it be the Anastasia described in Christine's 1405 work, The Book of the City of Ladies?
 Even though the dates coincide, it is not possible.
-Milliard Meiss, the recognized authority of fifteenth-century French manuscript illumination (Endnote 3) asserts Anastasia was not a master, but "skilled in…subordinate specialties rather than in the painting of 'histories' themselves" (Limbourgs 14).
-As to the Epître Master, Marcel Thomas speculates that the artist was not Parisian, and his/her artistic style indicates a possible Lombardy background (Plate 18) similiar to de Pizan's.
-Perhaps, the Epître master set up a workshop of artisans that shared a common language, the language of de Pizan's birth, a workshop employing subordinate specialists, including female border illustrators and background painters.
+Milliard Meiss, the recognized authority of fifteenth-century French manuscript illumination (Endnote 3) asserts Anastasia was not a master, but "skilled in…subordinate specialties rather than in the painting of 'histories' themselves" (Limbourgs 14), which also seems to track with what Christine claims about Anastasia.
+As to the Epître Master, Marcel Thomas speculates that the artist was not Parisian, and his/her artistic style indicates a possible Lombardy background (Plate 18) similiar to Christine's.
+Perhaps, the Epître master set up a workshop of artisans that shared a common language, the language of Christine's birth, a workshop employing subordinate specialists, including female border illustrators and background painters.
 Even while recognizing the differing allegiances of the myriad Italian city-states, Pizzanos and Lombardies did share the same language.
 A closer examination of two full-page quires from the Epître workshop, dated 1404 (figs. 7-8), may shed light on a single workshop and its many employees.

 As previously stated, a master's workshop contained many specialists in addition to master illustrators, including parchment producers, pigment grinders and mixers, border and background painters, scribes and palimpsest creators.
 The use of so many experts meant different artists worked on the same piece (Thomas 13-14).
 Masters were paid more than border painters, or pigment mixers, and women were paid less than everyone.
 Meiss records Albrecht Drurer's amazement at the cheap price he paid for a woman's expertly executed painting (Late 14th Century 3).
 This cheap source of labor may have trumped gender considerations to the operator of a medieval workshop.